subirdas29/travel-zone-client/README.md

 - There are secure authentication system by firebase.
 Google and Email this two system are added for secure authentication.
 - There are also many types blogs..
 Which is helps to know about many things.
 - There are also a checkout page...Which is helps you to Get a premium member.
-- You give your review here
+- You can give your review here
 - You can also delete and edit your review.

 ## Feature